NickKarpowicz/LightwaveExplorer/README.md

 cmake ..
 cmake --build . --config Release
 ```
 and you should have a binary to run.
 You should either install it (sudo cmake --install .) or copy the files CrystalDatabase.txt and DefaultValues.ini to the build folder and run it.
-If you don't copy the files and run without them, it'll crash :)

 The basic build will run on your CPU only.